TRI247

 7:45H

-The current full distance world record for women is held by Daniela Ryf, with a time of 8:08:21 posted at Challenge Roth in 2023.
-That’s 10 minutes faster than the previous Iron distance world record (also set at Challenge Roth) which was held by Chrissie Wellington for 12 years.
-For official IRONMAN branded races, the current women’s record is held by Laura Phillipp who finished in 08:18:20 at IRONMAN Hamburg in 2022.
+The current full distance fastest time for women is held by Anne Haug, who completed Challenge Roth 2024 in an astonishing 8:02:38 finish time.
+Previously the fastest time accolade was held by triathlon legend Daniela Ryf, with a time of 8:08:21 posted at Challenge Roth in 2023.
+Haug’s time is 16 minutes faster than the previous Iron distance world record (also set at Challenge Roth) which was held by Chrissie Wellington for 12 years.

-The Ironman distance world record for men is currently held by Kristian Blummenfelt who completed IRONMAN Cozumel in an incredible 07:21:12 in 2021.
-It’s worth noting though, that there was assistance from the current in the swim at Cozumel.
-The second fastest time for the Iron distance on the men’s side features another Challenge Roth 2023 performance, with Magnus Ditlev laying down a blisteringly fast 07:24:40.
+The Ironman distance fastest time for men is technically currently held by Kristian Blummenfelt who completed IRONMAN Cozumel in an incredible 07:21:12 in 2021.
+It’s worth noting though, that there was significant assistance from the current in the swim at Cozumel – and so generally Blummenfelt’s time isn’t recognised as the fastest.
+Taking Blu’s time out of the equation, the recognised fastest men’s Ironman finish time is held by Magnus Ditlev.
+The ‘Great Dane’ beat his own previous record at Challenge Roth 2024 by over a minute to finish in 07:23:24.

 Advertisement